-The agency has been brought on board to cover consumer work and strategy for the company across Europe alongside retained marcoms incumbent Slam UK.
+The agency will cover consumer work and strategy for the company across Europe alongside retained marcomms incumbent Slam UK.

 The hire comes as the Dr Dre-founded business expands its offer across the music sector with the launch of online music streaming service Beats Music in January.

-One agency figure with insight into the industry said the brand was looking to push beyond being seen as a maker of headphones: "It will be about extending knowledge of its product range, and showing it is a music company in a broad sense."
+One agency figure with insight into the industry said the brand was looking to push beyond being seen as a maker of headphones.

 It is understood John Doe started work with the tie-in of the brand to the launch of Tinie Tempah's new album Demonstration.

-A spokeswoman for the company said: "Beats by Dre is increasing its European roster following a review of its ongoing PR needs and as part of this John Doe has been added."
+“Beats by Dre is increasing its European roster following a review of its ongoing PR needs, and as part of this John Doe has been added,” a company spokeswoman said.

 Beats revealed in March that it had secured a $60 million (£36.6 million) investment, with Warner Music Group owner Access Industries among those involved.

 This article originally appeared on the website of PRWeek UK.